Can the problem of abandoned supermarket trolleys ever be solved in Singapore?

 READ: Leaving behind trays, food debris at hawker centres could expose others to diseases: Health experts

 Could these methods work in Singapore?
-Locally, NTUC Fairprice told CNA that it has previously tried solutions such as installing proximity auto-locking systems and collecting identity cards in exchange for trolley usage.
+Locally, FairPrice told CNA that it has previously tried solutions such as installing proximity auto-locking systems and collecting identity cards in exchange for trolley usage.

 “However, recalcitrant and socially inconsiderate customers would find ways to bypass these measures, which were costly to implement and affected the majority of shoppers who would responsibly return trolleys,” the spokesperson said.